 Palpung Shenpen Tharchin (PST) is a Tibetan Buddhist practice and study group aiming to achieve enlightenment for the benefit of all beings.
 We practice together as equals to realize our inborn great compassion and wisdom.
-All are welcome to join our practice.
+All are welcome to join our practice, in person at Ekoji Buddhist Sangha, Richmond, Virginia, or online via Zoom.

 Our lineage is Karma Kagyu, as directed by the Karmapa, Ogyen Trinley Dorje.
 More information on our affiliations and dharma lineage here